VU-IVM/gtsm3-era5-nrt/README.md

     - compute residual water levels and monthly/annual means
     - plotting results (min, max, mean) on global map

-To be able to run the Python script you need to install conda and create an virtual environment using the environment.yml file (`conda env create --file environment.yml`).
-This installs the required packages, such as xarray, netCDF4, cartopy, etc.

 ## Software
 ### Delft3D Flexible Mesh
-Download a delft3dfm container from `p:\d-hydro\delft3dfm_containers` to the `fm_container` folder in `path_dict.py`
+We make use of a Delft3D FM Singularity container, which allows us to run Delft3D FM on any HPC clusters in a simple, portable, and reproducible way.
+More instructructions on how to obtain a delft3dfmcontainer can be found [here](https://oss.deltares.nl/web/delft3dfm/get-started).
+Deltares collegues can go to `p:\d-hydro\delft3dfm_containers` to obtain a container.
+The `fm_container` folder can be adjusted in `path_dict.py`.

 ### Python
+To be able to run the Python script you need to install conda and create an virtual environment using the environment.yml file (`conda env create --file environment.yml`).
+This installs the required packages, such as xarray, netCDF4, cartopy, etc.

 ## Data sources
 We make use of various data sources.
 Whereas most of them are open and retrieval is automated and part of the scripts, there are some data sources for which retrieval is not automated yet.
 This because there are not available in open repositories or have been produced specifically for this project.
 These sources are desribed below.